GabrielOak256/Decrypt_Enigma/README.md

 So we get the "most English-like" Rotor choice and positions.
 Then the "most English-like" ring-setting (compensating that rotation by doing the opposite to the position).
 Then the "most English-like" Plugboard settings.

 Feel free to compile and run the code.
 All instructions should be provided upon use of "-h" as a CLI argument.
-But, "./decrypt_enigma --ciphertext ciphertext.txt" will run the program with default values on a text file called ciphertext.txt that is next to the program file.
+But, "./decrypt_enigma --ciphertext ciphertexts/4.txt" will run the program with default values on the 4th ciphertext file.
-And, "./decrypt_enigma --encrypt --ciphertext ciphertext.txt --key IV U F III T K V D Z AZ GR HK" will decrypt that ciphertext using that key.
+And, "./decrypt_enigma --encrypt --ciphertext ciphertexts/4.txt --key IV U F III T K V D Z AZ GR HK" will decrypt that ciphertext using that key.